Houston Astros (105-59) at Cleveland Indians (91-73)

 |Date & Time||Monday October 8, 2018, 1:30 PM (EDT)|

-The Houston Astros and the Cleveland Indians meet in game three of the ALDS from Progressive Field in MLB action on Monday.
+The Houston Astros and Cleveland Indians meet Monday in game three of the MLB ALDS at Progressive Field.

 The Houston Astros look to make back-to-back ALCS appearances by completing the sweep here.
 The Astros pitching continues to shine, as they’ve allowed a combined three runs and struck out 24 batters in the first two games.
 Allowing four or less runs in each of their last 10 games, the Astros are going to be nearly unbeatable if the pitching continues to hold up.
 The Houston Astros have won 23 of their last 27 games when allowing five or less runs.
 Marwin Gonzalez leads the Astros with five hits and two RBI while George Springer and Josh Reddick have combined for six hits and three RBI.
 Dallas Keuchel gets the ball, and he is 12-11 with a 3.74 ERA and 153 strikeouts this season.
 Keuchel is 4-1 with a 2.79 ERA and 38 strikeouts in his career against the Indians.
 Keuchel is 4-2 with a 3.24 ERA and 46 strikeouts in his postseason career.